khaled-dev123/wyag-lite/README.md

 - 📝 Add and commit files *(Work in Progress)*
 - 🔍 Inspect objects (`cat-file`, `ls-tree`, etc.)
 - 🏷️ Manage refs and tags
 - ✅ Basic status and log commands

+## 🎯 Goals

+- Learn Git internals by coding them step by step

+- Provide a reference for students & enthusiasts

+- Create a playground for experimenting with version control

+## 🤝 Contributing

+Contributions, issues, and pull requests are welcome!
+If you’re also studying Git internals, feel free to fork and extend the project.

+## 📜 License

+MIT License – free to use, modify, and distribute.

 ---